Deinonychus71/Sma5hMusic/README.md

 * **Always keep backups of your files and savegames.**
 * **This mod is not safe online!**
 * Suggestions are welcome.
 Please create an issue for it.
-* For bugs please provide reproducible steps.
-Issues that are not well detailed might be ignored/closed.

 ## Thanks & Repos of the different tools
 1. Research: soneek